dougzu/Ozone-One/README.md

 # Ozone 1

-Ozone 1 is a custom wristwatch I designed and built as a personal project.
-It’s a small, minimalist quartz watch that brings together a precision-machined case, a handmade dial, and a simple, reliable movement.
+Ozone 1 is a small, minimalist quarts watch that brings together a precision-machined case, a handmade dial, and a simple, reliable movement.
+Ozone 1 was built as a personal project with the primary goal being to learn and experiment.
+I wanted to learn a little about how watches are built, and try my hand at a mechanical project where form matters just as much as function.
+Overall, I am pleased with the end result.

 I had the case CNC-machined from aluminum by JLCPCB, sourced the internals from Esslinger, and made the dial myself from sheet aluminum and water-transfer decal paper.

-This project was mostly about learning and experimentation — I wanted to learn a little about watches and try my hand at building a nice-looking mechanical object from individual components.

 ---